Edward Dooley (1942 - 2020) - Obituary

-Our beloved father, uncle, grandfather and friend Edward Floyd Dooley passed away peacefully on October 13 th , 2020 in Port Angeles, WA.
-Ed was born to Floyd and Helen Dooley on May 19 th , 1942 in Seattle, WA.
+Our beloved father, uncle, grandfather and friend Edward Floyd Dooley passed away peacefully on October 13th, 2020 in Port Angeles, WA.
+Ed was born to Floyd and Helen Dooley on May 19th, 1942 in Seattle.

 At Central Washington, Ed met Claudia Dobson, and married his college sweetheart in 1962.
 They traveled to many countries during his service with the Air Force, including his adopted country of England, where he cherished lifetime friendships with Ken Hancock.